OnionIoT/Onion-Docs/Omega2/Projects/iot/timelapse-camera.md

 ```

-The `fswebcam` utility lets us take a picture like so:
+The `fswebcam` utility lets us take a picture just like this:

 ```
 fswebcam --no-banner -r 1280x720 `date +"%Y-%m-%d_%H%M%S"`.jpg
 ```

 #### 4. Script it to save our fingers